kubeshop/kusk-gateway/docs/docs/guides/authentication/oauth2.md

         inline_string: "<stub_token_secret>" # <- replace with "CLIENT_SECRET"
 ```

+Finally, you should save the configuration and the changes will be applied.

 ### 5. Restart Envoy Fleet

 As we currently have upstream issues with Envoy waiting to be fixed, the temporal solution is to restart Envoy manually (this only needs to be done once):